 Nicholas Grier

-Associate Professor of Practical Theology
+Associate Professor of Practical Theology, Spiritual Care & Counseling

 A great theological education dismantles everything you assumed to be “right” and helps you rebuild with true understanding.
 My CST experience was life-altering.
 I am changed and on fire to transform the world.